AbitTheGray/Decay-Library/README.md

 ## Formats

 - IdTech 2 (Quake, Quake 2)
-  - MAP - in-development map
+  - MAP - in-development map (text)
     - Can be read by GoldSrc MAP reader
+    - Exporting to this type is possible but not complete
 - GoldSrc (Half-Life, Counter-Strike...)
   - BSP (v30) - compiled map
     - Extract/Export: